huggingface/blog/tf-serving.md

 To make things easier and compliant with all the existing OS, we will use Docker in this tutorial.

-### How to create a saved model?
+### How to create a SavedModel?

 SavedModel is the format expected by TensorFlow serving.
-Since Transformers v4.2.0, creating a saved model has three additional features:
+Since Transformers v4.2.0, creating a SavedModel has three additional features:

 1. The sequence length can be modified freely between runs.
 2. All model inputs are available for inference.
 3. `hidden states` or `attention` are now grouped into a single output when returning them with `output_hidden_states=True` or `output_attentions=True`.

-Below, you can find the inputs and outputs representations of a `TFBertForSequenceClassification` saved as a TensorFlow saved model:
+Below, you can find the inputs and outputs representations of a `TFBertForSequenceClassification` saved as a TensorFlow SavedModel:

 ```
 The given SavedModel SignatureDef contains the following input(s):